venicegeo/bf-docs/readme.md

 NDWI = (green-nir) / (green+nir)
 ```

-The band names, green and nir, is what is referenced in the online help.
-However, other bands can work as well, or even better on some instruments.
+The band names Green and NIR are what is referenced to in the online help.
+However, other bands can work as well or even better on some instruments.
 The 'Green' band is a band that has a high water reflectance, while the NIR band is a band that has a very low water reflectance.
 The following bands are recommended.

 | Sensor        | 'Green' band  | 'NIR' band  |
 |---------------|---------------|-------------|